Fill in a keyword below to quickly find the answer to your question about the visa New Zealand

 Sometimes, it can be hard to tell whether the passport number contains the number 0 or the letter O. A British passport number always consists of nine digits, so it can never be the letter O. For other nationalities, the passport number is not case-sensitive, so it does not matter whether you fill in lower-case or upper-case letters.

-Have you submitted an NZeTA application via another website?
+Did you submit an NZeTA application via another website?
 Then in most cases this error will not be corrected and your NZeTA may be invalid.
 It is not possible to change a passport number; you will have to apply for a completely new NZeTA.

 After submitting the application